 Breakfast at the Tree Hotel.

-There are some pristine forest areas surrounding the Tree Hotel and you will venture out to explore these with a guide.
-With two people per snowmobile (we can arrange single snowmobiles for a supplement) this 2.5 hour adventure includes a Swedish fika stop.
+There are some beautiful forests surrounding the Tree Hotel and you can venture out to explore these with your guide.
+With two people per snowmobile (we can arrange single snowmobiles for a small supplement) this 2.5 hour adventure includes a Swedish fika stop overlooking some of the most breathtaking scenery.

 You also have the option of switching rooms.
-Popular combinations at the Cabin and Mirror cube or the UFO or Birds Nest and the Blue Cone or Mirror Cube!
+Popular combinations at the Cabin and Mirrorcube or the UFO or Birds Nest and the Blue Cone or The Biosphere!

 Meals Included: Breakfast, Lunch and Dinner

 After breakfast, transfer to the station to catch the train that will take you to Kiruna in Swedish Lapland.
-This 4-hour journey crosses the Arctic Circle and gives you a great chance to see one of the last expanses of wilderness in Europe.
+This 4-hour journey crosses the Arctic Circle and gives you a great chance to the vast expanse that is Sweden, with amazing views over winter landscapes.

 Evening at leisure – we will make a restaurant reservation for you in one of the Icehotel’s two restaurants.
 These are both a la carte and are paid for locally.